Learn About FHA and VA Construction Loans

 The One-Time Close Loan is a mortgage program that finances the construction, lot purchase, and permanent loan of a new home, all wrapped up in a single mortgage with a single closing.

 Previously, most construction loans required two separate closings, as well as a re-qualification process.
 The One-Time Close Loan helps you avoid the extra step, saving you time and money.
-And with Single Close Loans available through the VA, FHA and USDA, having your new home built on your own land is easier than before!
+And with Single Close Loans available through the VA and FHA, having your new home built on your own land is easier than before!

 Do you know what's on your credit report?